marziye-A/PromptKD-SKL/README.md

 learning during early training.
 Additionally, we investigate the use of hybrid prompting, combining fixed hard prompts with learned soft prompts to enhance instruction generalization.
-We evaluate PROMPTKD-SKL on five instruction-following benchmarks using GPT-2 model families.
-Our method con- sistently outperforms prior distillation approaches—including PROMPTKD, MINILLM, and DISTILLM—in terms of
+We evaluate Skew-PromptKD on five instruction-following benchmarks using GPT-2 model families.
+Our method consistently outperforms prior distillation approaches—including PROMPTKD, MINILLM, and DISTILLM—in terms of
 ROUGE-L, while requiring minimal additional parameters.
 Ab- lation studies confirm the effectiveness of skew divergence and